-WHEREAS, the Secretary of the Board of Directors of San Diego Festivals, Inc., has certified that members of the Board affected by this proposed Conflict of Interest Code have had an opportunity to review and comment on the proposal; NOW, THEREFORE,
+WHEREAS, the Director of the Department has certified that employees affected by this revision have had an opportunity to review and comment on the proposed revisions; NOW, THEREFORE,

-BE IT RESOLVED, by the Council of The City of San Diego, that the Conflict of Interest Code of San Diego Festivals, Inc., of The City of San Diego, including the Appendix, is hereby approved.
-A copy of the Conflict of Interest Code is attached hereto and on file in the office of the City Clerk as Document No. RR- $\frac{280877}{2808777}$.
+BE IT RESOLVED, by the Council of The City of San Diego that the Conflict of Interest Code for the Department of Legislative Services of The City of San Diego, including Appendices A and B, submitted pursuant to the Political Reform Act of 1974, as amended, and on file in the office of the City Clerk as Document No. RR-28000, is hereby approved.

-BE IT FURTHER RESOLVED, that pursuant to section (b)(4) of the Conflict of Interest Code, designated persons shall file their Statements of Economic Interest ("SEI's") with the office of the City Clerk.
-BE IT FURTHER RESOLVED, that this Conflict of Interest Code shall supersede all others governing the San Diego Festivals, Inc., and shall become effective upon the date of adoption of this resolution.
+BE IT FURTHER RESOLVED, that pursuant to section (b)(4) of the Code, designated employees shall file their Statements of Economic Interest ("SEI's") with the Director of the Department of Legislative Services, who shall make and retain a copy of each SEI and forward the original to the office of the City Clerk.

+BE IT FURTHER RESOLVED, that this revised Code shall supersede all others governing the Department of Legislative Services and shall become effective upon the date of adoption of this resolution.